Philomena Begley: Personal life

 Begley is married to Tom Quinn, and they have three children: Mary, Aiden, and Carol, as well as five grandchildren.
 They live on a farm in Galbally, County Tyrone.
 Her son Aiden has established a singing career of his own, and her niece Andrea Begley won the BBC TV series The Voice UK in June 2013.

 In 2017, she published her autobiography My Life, My Music, My Memories, co-written with Emma Heatherington, reflecting on her career, family life, and the challenges of touring during the Troubles.

 In 2019, Begley underwent heart surgery to have a valve replaced.

 Recognition

 One of Begley's biggest fans is Irish singer Daniel O'Donnell, and he once said, "When Philomena sings a song you believe her... you feel that she's experienced every emotion she expresses."

 In December 2020, Begley became the first recipient of the ICMA Hall of Fame award, presented during The Late Late Show Country Music Christmas Special.

-In February 2023, she received Mid Ulster District Council’s highest civic honour at a reception held at the Burnavon Arts Centre in Cookstown.
+In February 2023, she received Mid Ulster District Council's highest civic honour at a reception held at the Burnavon Arts Centre in Cookstown.

-In March 2025, Begley was honoured at Áras an Uachtaráin, by the President of Ireland, Michael D. Higgins, and his wife, Sabina Higgins.
+In March 2025, Begley was honoured at Áras an Uachtaráin, by then-President of Ireland, Michael D. Higgins, and his wife, Sabina Higgins.